Terascale-All-sensing-Research-Studio/3D-Proxies-for-Broken-Objects/README.md

 Some of these steps require more than one environment.
 The environments are listed below:

 - Docker environment: Handles object breaking (requires pymesh).
-- Anaconda environment: Hanldes database creation and querying (requires faiss).
+- Anaconda environment: Handles database creation and querying (requires faiss).
 - Pip-torch environment: Handles pointnet++ feature extraction (requires torch).
 - Pip-tensorflow environment: Handles pretty much everything else.

 Instructions to setup and use each of the environments can be found below.
 Tested on Ubuntu 18.04 with python3.6.

 Note: the environment activation scripts reference the environment variable `"$DATADIR"`, and will expect it to be defined in a gitignored file `constants.sh`.
-The path to pointnet++ and mesh-fusion dependancies should also be defined here.
+The path to pointnet++ and mesh-fusion dependencies should also be defined here.
 Here's an example of what it should look like:

 ```
 export DATADIR="/media/DATACENTER"                      # Where the data lives